DanielWep/Intune-ConfigProfiles-AVD-Optimization/readme.md

 ![pic005.png](/media/pic005.png)

-> [!NOTE] It takes some time for the check-in time to be updated in the device overview table.
+> It takes some time for the check-in time to be updated in the device overview table.

 ## Troubleshooting